#MAGANDANGMORENX

 Impact & Recognition

-The impact of #MagandangMorenx has been nothing short of remarkable, resonating with Filipinos globally and sparking conversations that challenge colorism and redefine Filipino beauty.
-With its immense reach, the movement has trended worldwide on Twitter four times since its inception, demonstrating the powerful engagement it has generated.
+The impact of #MagandangMorenx has been far-reaching, resonating with Filipinos around the world and sparking vital conversations that challenge colorism and redefine Filipino beauty.
+Since its launch, the movement has trended globally on Twitter four times—an unmistakable sign of its cultural relevance and community power.

-Asia Jackson's tireless advocacy has garnered recognition and accolades, further amplifying the movement's impact.
-Her commitment to empowering individuals through #MagandangMorenx earned her the prestigious Lakas (Strength) Award at the SIPA 46th Annual Fundraising Gala, solidifying her role as a champion for change.
-Additionally, Asia's inspiring work was celebrated in the groundbreaking book Fearless Filipinas: 12 Women Who Dared to be Different, cementing her status as a modern Pinay Hero.
+Asia Jackson’s unwavering advocacy has garnered both national and international recognition.
+She received the Lakas (Strength) Award at the SIPA 46th Annual Fundraising Gala for her work in empowering marginalized voices.
+Her contributions were also honored in the bestselling book Fearless Filipinas: 12 Women Who Dared to be Different, cementing her place as a modern Pinay hero.

 SIPA+Gala+3.jpg